 Most programs today are available for free trial periods, so what is there to lose in giving them a go?!

-My favorite programs for creative post processing are Topaz Impression, Glow, and Simplify, NIK Color Efex Pro2 and Silver Efex Pro2, and Skylum’s Luminar.
+My favorite programs for creative post processing software programs are Topaz Impression, Glow, and Simplify, NIK Color Efex Pro2 and Silver Efex Pro2, and Skylum’s Luminar.
 There are a ton more on the market but I have used NIK software for over a decade, Topaz for about six years, and Skylum since its inception.
 I’m basically a kid in a candy store with this software.
 Many of these programs are available as Photoshop plugins.
 This allows you to use combine creative power of these plugins with Photoshop layers and mask to create spectacular special effects.
 So many possibilities, so little time!

 The following humming bird from Costa Rica was featured in my Creative Post Processing Tutorial.

 I added textures, painterly effect and sun flare to convert this image into an artistic portrait of a humming bird using plugins and Photoshop layers and masks.